its-gucci/its-gucci.github.io/_pages/about.md

 News
 =====
+- **Dec 2025**: Gave a contributed talk on CryoNOO with coauthor Minkyu at MLSB!
 - **Oct 2025**: CryoHype and CryoNOO have been accepted to MLSB and MoML, with CryoNOO being an oral at MLSB!
 - **Sep 2025**: I am now a postdoc at Princeton University!
 - **Feb 2025**: BIOMEDICA is accepted to CVPR 2025!
 Congrats to first authors Ale, Min Woo, and James!